 What Are the Duties of the Executor?

 The Executor has the same duties and responsibilities as an Administrator.
 They are to gather the assets and debts of the deceased and distribute the assets.
-They are to pay the debts according to the Will and the laws of the State of Ohio in regard to the order in which they are to be paid and the amount to be paid on each debt and then distribute the assets of the estate according to the provisions of the will.
+They are to pay the debts according to the laws of the State of Ohio in regard to the order in which they are to be paid and the amount to be paid on each debt and then distribute the assets of the estate according to the provisions of the will.
 Once the Executor has completed their duties, they report this information to the Court, the Estate is closed, and the Executor is released.

 What Happens When There Are No Beneficiaries?

-When a person passes with or without a Will that does not have beneficiaries or that have beneficiaries that died before the holder of the assets, the assets must pass to the heirs or beneficiaries through the Probate process.
+When a person passes with or without a Will that does not have beneficiaries or the beneficiaries died before the holder of the assets, the assets must pass to the heirs or beneficiaries through the Probate process.
 The distribution will default to the laws of Intestate Succession if the will does not provide for enough surviving beneficiaries or if there is no will or are no heirs.
 If no one can be found to legally accept the assets, then they “escheat” or default to the state.
 If a person dies and all of their assets have viable beneficiaries or the assets are all held in a Trust, then the Probate process can be avoided.
 For some decedents, the avoidance of the Probate process is of paramount concern.
 However, in Ohio, the costs and process of Probate are well regulated and controlled.

 As always, consult a last will and testament attorney in Mentor OH to assist with the administration of the distribution of assets of the deceased whether they transfer via beneficiary designation, the process of Probate or under the terms of a Trust.
 Here at Moseman Law Office, LLC, located in Mentor, Ohio, our probate attorneys can assist you in all aspects of the Probate process.

 Moseman Law Office, LLC